Police Officer Did Not Read Me My Rights.

 • Professional Conduct: A good attorney will always adhere to the highest ethical standards and demonstrate professionalism.
 They should be respectful, honest, and forthcoming.

-• Strategic Thinker: Good defense attorneys should be strategic thinkers, capable of creating a comprehensive defense strategy and adapting to changing circumstances.
+• Strategic Thinker: An effective defense attorney strategically thinks, is capable of creating a comprehensive defense strategy, and adapts to changing circumstances.

 • Passionate and Committed: A good lawyer is passionate about their work and committed to achieving the best possible outcome for their clients.